Exploring Economics strengthens plural economics and alternative economic approaches.

-To deal with uncertainty, economic agents try to make sense of problems by surmising, making guesses, using past knowledge and experience (Arthur 2013).
+To deal with uncertainty, economic agents try to make sense of problems by surmising, making guesses, using past knowledge and experience (Arthur 2013), and using simple decision making heuristics (‚rules of thumb‘, Gigerenzer & Gaissmaier 2011).
 As a consequence, agents continually update their internal decision making model, which means they constantly adapt, discard and replace the actions or strategies based on their experience as they explore.
 Such dynamics are also known as ‘evolutionary dynamics’ (Lindgren 1997).
 Using evolutionary game theory, Lindgren (1997) demonstrates that evolutionary models usually do not end up in a stable Nash equilibrium in the presence of noise.
 If these results can be extrapolated to the broader economy, it should be permanently in disruptive motion as agents explore, learn, and adapt.

 Technological innovation is the other important contributor to the economic system’s state of permanent flux.
 The nature of innovation is such that technological development enables further technological development (Arthur 2013).
 It follows that a novel technology is not just a one-time disruption to equilibrium.
 Instead, it is a permanent ongoing generator and demander of further technologies that themselves generate and demand still further technologies (Arthur, 2009).
 Thus, technological innovation also contributes to the state of flux, be it somewhat slower than uncertainty.